michaeldayreads/reference/vim.md

 ## copy
 `yy` or `Y` will yank (copy) the current line

+`p` will paste it.
+If you are not in `INSERT` mode, vim will insert th

 ## delete
 `x` current character to left
 `X` current character to right